indieweb/wordpress-indieweb/readme.txt

 Project maintained on github at [indieweb/wordpress-indieweb](https://github.com/indieweb/wordpress-indieweb).

+= 3.3.4 =
+* Script creation of icon pack, CSS colors, and textual notes
+* Adopt a combination of Genericons Neue and Simple Icons for icon pack

 = 3.3.3 =
 * Add colors for the new icons added in previous version
 * Add Simple Location to the extensions list